Spectral embedding and the latent geometry of multipartite networks: Real data

 The correspondence between the communities recovered and their labels is strong.
-Tables 1 and 2 show example clusters in the Drug and Pathway groups.
+Tables 1 and 2 show example clusters of Drugs and Pathways.
 The items with the highest degree are shown, with their labels in brackets.
-Below, we show the number of occurrences of each label within the cluster and in total, for the most commonly occurring labels in the cluster (if they appear more than once).
+Below, we show the number of occurrences of each label within the cluster and in total.
+We omit labels which occur twice or less in the Drug clusters and which occur once or less in the Pathways clusters.

-In the Drug group, Cluster 3 contains primarily nutrition-related substances, Cluster 36 contains primarily hypnotics and sedatives including all but one of the benzodiazepines, Cluster 45 primarily vasodilators including all but one of Phosphodiesterase inhibitors, and Cluster 61 includes all but one of the narcotics.
-In the Pathway group, Cluster 9 corresponds to pathways related to metabolism, Cluster 11 to addiction, Cluster 39 to neuro-degenerative diseases and Cluster 61 to cancer.
+In the Drug clusters, Cluster 2 contains primarily chemicals which dilate the blood vessels or airways, Cluster 10 contains primarily nutrition-related substances, Cluster 27 contains primarily hypnotics and sedatives including all but one of the benzodiazepines and GABA modulators, and Cluster 61 includes all but one of the narcotics.
+In the Pathway clusters, Cluster 26 corresponds to pathways related to metabolism, Cluster 39 to neuro-degenerative diseases, Cluster 37 to cancer and Cluster 41 to substance dependence.

-Any reasonable test against the null hypothesis that the labels are uniformly distributed among clusters gives a p-value close to zero.